 Chicago is known for their deep-dish pizza, but I’ll have to try a slice on my next visit!

-Adding this to the closed attraction list of Chicago during this time, but this one hurt personally.
-As a Haitian-American, I would have LOVED to go through historical pieces, timelines, and facts of my own history in a city that was founded by a Haitian (merci anpil, Jean-Baptist-Point Du Sable).
-However, if you go and it isn't closed, this is a cool place to visit!
+The Haitian-American Museum was closed when I was visiting which was so sad!
+As a Haitian-American, I would have loved to go through historical pieces, timelines, and facts of my own history in a city that was founded by a Haitian (merci anpil, Jean-Baptist-Point Du Sable).
+However, if you go and it isn’t closed, I’ve heard that this is a cool place to visit!

 I would also love to add that Chicago, in general, is a place that cherishes culture.
-There are museums for everything: Puerto-Rican American, Chinese-American, and I love that.
+There are museums for everyone: Puerto-Rican American, Chinese-American, and I love that.

-This is Chicago's #1 attraction; ya know the picture people take standing on a glass however many feet up high!?
+You know the picture you’ve probably seen of people standing on a glass however many feet up high!?
+Yes, that is where this is done.
 Well, as much as I would have loved to take that same shot, they were closed at the time for renovations!
 However, I still think that it is definitely still worth visiting.

 Visit Obama’s Family House

 This is just literally seeing the house, as you can’t actually go inside, and there is a sign that says the Secret Service is watching so approach at your own risk lol!
 However, I always find it exciting to see things like this because it’s like, “omg, Obama used to live here.”